collapsed-stacks/startups/questions/379/how-much-data-is-enough-to-trust-a-survey-result.md

 - tagged: `business-plan`, `marketing`, `statistics`
 - score: 4

-<p>I'm working on a survey to validate my business idea.
-Assuming I have a good sample, how many responses is enough.</p>
+I'm working on a survey to validate my business idea.
+Assuming I have a good sample, how many responses is enough.

-<p>Say there was just one question: "Would you use a service like this?".
-How many yes's should I want to have enough confidence to move forward?</p>
+Say there was just one question: "Would you use a service like this?".
+How many yes's should I want to have enough confidence to move forward?